alukosdev/ccsp/laws/privacy-shield.md

 On September 8, 2020 the Federal Data Protection and Information Commissioner (FDPIC) of Switzerland issued an opinion concluding that the Swiss-U.S. Privacy Shield Framework does not provide an adequate level of protection for data transfers from Switzerland to the United States pursuant to Switzerland’s [Federal Act on Data Protection (FADP)](/laws/fadp.md).
 !!!

-!!!success
+!!!warning
-On July 12, 2016, the European Commission issued an adequacy decision on the EU-U.S. Privacy Shield Framework.
-This new Framework, which replaces the Safe Harbor program, provides a legal mechanism for companies to transfer personal data from the EU to the United States.
+On March 25, 2022, the United States (U.S.) and the European Union (EU) announced a political agreement on a new [Trans-Atlantic Data Privacy (TADP)](/laws/tadp.md) Framework to safeguard commercial cross-border data flows.
 !!!

 ## Acronyms, Abbreviations, and Initialisms